-5. Expiration of Tentative Maps or Tentative Parcel Maps; Extension a.
-Expiration of Tentative Maps or Tentative Parcel Maps b.
-Special Circumstances Affecting Expiration of Tentative Maps and Tentative Parcel Maps
+- 5. Expiration of Tentative Maps or Tentative Parcel Maps; Extension - a.
+Expiration of Tentative Maps or Tentative Parcel Maps

 An approved or conditionally approved tentative map or tentative parcel map shall expire two (2) years from the date on which the Advisory Agency, or the Appeal Board on appeal, granted its approval or conditional approval, unless extended pursuant to Sections 7013.5.b. or c. below or by action of the state legislature by amendment to the Map Act.